Soh Rui Yong: Early life

 Soh was born in Singapore in 1991.
 Soh's mother is a teacher, and his younger sister Romaine is also an accomplished runner.
 When Soh was at Raffles Institution, he won the A Division individual cross-country title two years in a row.

 Education

 Soh graduated from the University of Oregon in the United States, where he studied business administration.

-Soh graduated from University College London with a Law degree in September 2024.
-He was featured as a notable alumni by UCL Laws in April 2025, after breaking the Guinness World Record for fastest ever marathon in a suit at the 2025 London Marathon.
+Soh graduated from University College London with a law degree in September 2024.

-Soh is currently a Master of Business Administration (MBA) candidate at London Business School.
+As of December 2024, Soh is completing a Master of Business Administration (MBA) course at London Business School.

 Career

 In September 2012, Soh became the fastest Singaporean at the annual Army Half Marathon with a timing of 1:12:25.
 At the half marathon event, his sportmanship was acknowledged by Ashley Liew, a fellow Singaporean athlete, when he stopped mid-way the race to see if Liew needed help after tripping at a carpeted kerb.

 On 14 June 2014, Soh set a new national record for the 10,000m track event at the Portland Track Festival with a timing of 31:15.95, beating the previous record of 31:19:00 set by P.C.
 Suppiah in November 1973.